Wait Groups

 co sayHello(wg)

-, it waits for all threads to finish executing, thus guaranteeing that printing Hello World
+}The above example is the first example using WaitGroup.
+Since this code watches coroutines thanks to WaitGroup, it waits for all coroutines to finish executing, thus guaranteeing that printing Hello World will definitely complete.

-Another important point is that the counter is incremented before the concurrent call.
-If the counter was even the first statement of the thread, problems with counting could occur.
+Another important point is that the counter is incremented before the coroutine.
+If the counter was even the first statement of the coroutine, problems with counting could occur.
 This might not be an accurate count.
-For this reason, counting should always be performed independently of the thread.
-Counting is also recommended before each thread is created.
+For this reason, counting should always be performed independently of the coroutine.
+Counting is also recommended before each coroutine is created.

-call waits for all threads to terminate, in other words, for the counter to go down to zero, preventing the program from executing until then.
+The wg.Wait() call waits for all coroutines to terminate, in other words, for the counter to go down to zero, preventing the program from executing until then.